Qantas – route map

 IATA codeQF

-Aircraft models scheduled to fly with Qantas in the next month.
-14 different aircraft types detected.
+Aircraft types scheduled to fly with Qantas in the next month.
+13 different aircraft types detected.
 Including aircraft lease.

 Aircraft type | Flights |